z0on/GO_MWU/README.md

 Analyzing WGCNA modules
 ------------

 In this case the method does two layers of testing: first, global Fisher's exact test for presence-absence of functional categories in the module, and second, within-module MWU test for association of the included functional categories with higher kME values (module membership scores).
-The product of the two p-values is the new test statistic, the false discovery rate is then determined using permutations.
+The product of the two p-values becomes the new test statistic.
+The false discovery rate is then determined from ten permutations where significance measures are randomly shuffled among genes.

 To perform this analysis, the input data file should list all genes that were used in WGCNA; the genes that are not included in the module should receive a significance measure of 0, and genes within the module - a kME value.
-Add 'Module=TRUE,adjust.multcomp="shuffle"' optionx when running gomwuStats() (see comments in the GO_MWU.R script).
+If you are analysing signed WGCNA modules, add 'Module=TRUE,Alternative="g"' option when running gomwuStats(); for unsigned modules, just 'Module=TRUE' (see comments in the GO_MWU.R script).

 Output Files
 ------------